The Complexity of Drawing Graphs on Few Lines and Few Planes: Introduction

 \section{Introduction}

 As is well known, any graph can be drawn in $\reals^3$ without crossings so that all edges are segments of straight lines.
-Suppose that we have a supply $\mathcal{L}$ of lines in $\reals^3$, and the edges are allowed to be drawn only on lines in $\mathcal{L}$.
-How large does $\mathcal{L}$ need to be for a given graph $G$?
-For planar graphs, a similar question makes sense also in $\reals^2$, since planar graphs admit straight-line drawings in $\reals^2$ by the Wagner--F\'ary--Stein theorem.
-Let $\rho^1_3(G)$ denote the minimum size of $\mathcal{L}$ which is sufficient to cover a drawing of~$G$ in $\reals^3$.
+Suppose that we are allowed to draw edges only on a limited number of lines.
+How many lines do we need for a given graph?

+For planar graphs, a similar question makes sense also in $\reals^2$ since planar graphs admit straight-line drawings in $\reals^2$ by the Wagner--F\'ary--Stein theorem.
+Let $\rho^1_3(G)$ denote the minimum number of lines which can cover a drawing of~$G$ in $\reals^3$.
 For a planar graph $G$, we denote the corresponding parameter in $\reals^2$ by $\rho^1_2(G)$.
+For example, Fig.~\ref{fig:T8} shows a drawing of a planar 3-tree that lies in the union of 14 lines, whereas Fig.~\ref{fig:T8-opt} shows a drawing of the same graph that lies in the union of only 13 lines.
+In this paper, we restrict ourselves to straight-line and crossing-free drawings of graphs in $\mathbb{R}^d$ for $d \in \{2,3\}$.
+Note that a straight-line drawing is completely determined by the location of the vertices.
+We insist that no two vertices are mapped to the same point.

-The study of these parameters was posed as an open problem by Durocher et al.~\cite{durocher2013note}.
-The two parameters are related to several challenging graph-drawing problems such as small-area or small-volume drawings~\cite{DujmovicW13}, layered or track drawings~\cite{dpw-tlg-DMTCS04}, and drawing graphs with low visual complexity.
-Recently, we studied the extremal values of $\rho^1_3(G)$ and $\rho^1_2(G)$ for various classes of graphs and examined their relations to other characteristics of graphs~\cite{ChaplickFLRVW16}.
-In particular, we showed that there are planar graphs where the parameter $\rho^1_3(G)$ is much smaller than $\rho^1_2(G)$.
-Determining the exact values of $\rho^1_3(G)$ and $\rho^1_2(G)$ for particular graphs seems to be tricky even for trees.
+The study of the parameters $\rho^1_2(G)$ and $\rho^1_3(G)$ was posed as an open problem by Durocher et al.~\cite{durocher2013note}.
+The two parameters are related to several challenging graph-drawing problems such as small-area or small-volume drawings~\cite{DujmovicW13}, layered or track drawings~\cite{dpw-tlg-DMTCS04}, and drawing graphs with low visual complexity~\cite{s-dgfa-JGAA15}.
+Recently, we studied the extremal values of $\rho^1_3$ and $\rho^1_2$ for various classes of graphs and examined their relations to other characteristics of graphs~\cite{ChaplickFLRVW20}.
+In particular, we showed that there are planar graphs whose $\rho^1_3$-value is much smaller than their $\rho^1_2$-value.
+Determining the exact values of $\rho^1_3(G)$ and $\rho^1_2(G)$ for a particular graph~$G$ seems to be tricky even for trees.

-In fact, the setting that we suggested is more general~\cite{ChaplickFLRVW16}.
+In fact, the setting that we suggested is more general~\cite{ChaplickFLRVW20}.
 Let $1 \le l < d$.
 We define the \emph{affine cover number $\rho^l_d(G)$} as the minimum number of $l$-dimensional planes in~$\mathbb R^d$ such that~$G$ has a straight-line drawing that is contained in the union of these planes.
 We suppose that $l\le2$ as otherwise $\rho^l_d(G)=1$.